grafana/terraform-provider-grafana/docs/resources/cloud_stack.md

 - `graphite_url` (String)
 - `graphite_user_id` (Number)
 - `id` (String) The stack id assigned to this stack by Grafana.
+- `influx_url` (String) Base URL of the InfluxDB instance configured for this stack.
+See https://grafana.com/docs/grafana-cloud/send-data/metrics/metrics-influxdb/push-from-telegraf/ for docs on how to use this.
 - `logs_name` (String)
 - `logs_status` (String)
 - `logs_url` (String)